Vjameli/Vjameli.github.io/_pages/research.md

 <h3><u>The MLC</u></h3>

-Nevertheless, quoted from uncle Ben: "*With great power comes great responsibility!*".
+Nevertheless, as uncle Ben would say: "*With great power comes great responsibility!*".

 One of the main objectives in radiotherapy is to aim the radiation at the tumor, and not the healthy organs of the patient.
 For that purpose, recent linear accelerators include a multi-leaf collimator (MLC).
 A set of collimating blades that can change the shape of the radiation field during the treatment, adjusting the aperture at each treatment angle as much as possible to the tumor’s contour.